borg286/sevtech/README.md

 * You can use punji sticks (crafted from sugar cane) to damage mobs.
 Can place on hoppers for collection, and on walls to deter spiders.

 * Lit fibre torches(right click unlit one on fire) are not as good as vanilla torches.
 They only provide a light level of 10, meaning mobs can still spawn 3 blocks away.
 Craft them into totem torches using 2 sticks for much better lighting.
-Note they occupy their square so may get in the way  and be placed on the ceiling.
 Since the totem torch doesn't require charcoal/coal to make you can get and will need a large supply.
 Use a Flint Workblade to instantly get sticks from leaves and fibre from weeds.
 Bring 3 workblades with you if you want to stock up.

 * The red cedar tree needed for the fire hopper requires a totemic ceremony to convert any sapling to red cedar sapling.